Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: INTRODUCTION

 \subsection{Durability}

 However, one major limitation of VBTSs is the durability of their silicone gels.
 These gels have multiple known failure modes, including surface wear of the image transfer layer via abrasion/scratching/tearing and delamination of the silicone from the acrylic window \cite{zhao_polytouch_2025, wang_gelsight_2021, potdar_high-speed_2024}.
 While their performance may be suitable for in-lab data collections and demonstrations, their deployment in the real world requires sensors that can endure repeated and unexpected use.
-Prior work has sought to improve the durability of gels by covering the sensor with a protective material, such as latex or tape \cite{rayamane_design_2022, yamaguchi_combining_2016, wang_gelsight_2021, potdar_high-speed_2024}.
+Prior work has sought to improve the durability of gels by covering the sensor with a protective material, such as latex or tape \cite{wang_gelsight_2021, potdar_high-speed_2024, rayamane_design_2022, yamaguchi_combining_2016}.
 However, these protective layers can cause artifacts in the image \cite{wang_gelsight_2021, potdar_high-speed_2024} and often need replacing.
 Different works have also experimented with silicones of varying hardness \cite{zhang_hardware_2022}.
-The low bond strength of silicone to acrylic, which leads to delamination failures, remains a problem across these approaches.
+While this may improve resistance to tearing, delamination failures due to the low bond strength of silicone to acrylic remains a problem across all silicone versions.
 As a result, most existing VBTS applications are currently limited to low-force manipulation tasks.
 In practice, these sensors may endure higher loads--possibly unexpectedly--and require an increased level of sensor resilience to various forms of loading and abrasion.

-To address the need for a more resilient VBTS in home or industrial settings, we propose a new polyurethane-based gel.
-Polyurethane is used in various high-wear applications like shoe soles, skateboard wheels, and industrial gaskets, and may provide a significant lifespan improvement over its silicone counterparts.
-Polyurethane also bonds well to acrylic via superglue, which would reduce delamination failures.
-We predict that polyurethane will provide a more resilient alternative to silicone for VBTSs, although we expect that this will come at the cost of sensitivity.
+Polyurethane, an elastomer used in various high-wear applications like shoe soles, skateboard wheels, and industrial gaskets, offers a promising alternative to silicone for improving VBTS durability.
+Subject to the requirement of transparency (for the base layer), readily available polyurethane rubbers have higher hardnesses than commonly used clear silicones, providing an intuitive advantage against mechanical wear.
+Polyurethane also bonds well to acrylic via superglue, which mitigates the delamination failure common to silicone versions.
+Despite these apparent advantages, the use of polyurethane for VBTS gels remains largely unexplored in current literature.
+As such, we predict that polyurethane will provide a more resilient alternative to typical silicones, but likely at the cost of force and spatial sensitivity.